You can register on the mailing list to get a reminder for when entries open for the 2023/2024 season HERE

-The Polar Bear Challenges and Penguin Challenges run from 1 November to 31 March and the aim is to complete a set number of swims and distances outdoors in the sea, river, lake or unheated lido during this period over the winter.
+The Polar Bear Challenges and Penguin Challenges run from 1 November to 31 March and the aim is to complete a set number of dips or swims and distances outdoors in the sea, river, lake or unheated lido during this period over the winter.
 All successful finishers will receive a certificate, a sew on badge and a medal.

 The Polar Bear Challenge is run under the clothing rules of the International Ice Swimming Association and the Channel Swimming & Piloting Federation which means that the only attire allowed is one standard swimsuit ( which may not extend over the shoulders or below the knees ), a single standard silicone or latex swimhat ( no bubble or fancy hats), goggles, noseclips and earplugs if required.